Developer-Python/Developer-Python/README.md

 ***<h1>:computer: Biography!</h1>***

-<h4>My name is Evgeny Orlov and I am 18 years old in the IT industry, I have been in the IT industry since I was 13, that is, for 5 years, my first language was C++, then I began to actively engage and study programming, then I went into Software development, but already in python, at the beginning I learned the basics, and then I began to hone my skills in Codewars, wrote programs with an interface(in QT Designer), learned asynchrony, multithreading, object-oriented programming, different sorting by type: bubble, etc., after that I decided to try myself in Web-based programming.
+<h4>My name is Evgeny Orlov and I am 18 years, I have been in the IT industry since I was 13, that is, for 5 years, my first language was C++, then I began to actively engage and study programming, then I went into Software development, but already in python, at the beginning I learned the basics, and then I began to hone my skills in Codewars, wrote programs with an interface(in QT Designer), learned asynchrony, multithreading, object-oriented programming, different sorting by type: bubble, etc., after that I decided to try myself in Web-based programming.
 In development, there I learned Html, Css, Javascript, Django, ReactJS, Jquery.
 In total, I can develop both programs and websites(Front-end and Back-end).</h4>

 ***<h1>:mortar_board: Languages and Tools:</h1>***